bvavra/MIDI_Accordion/volume.md

     //Get a temperature reading, then use it to retrieve a pressure measurement double Temp, Pressure;
     status = bmp_180.startTemperature();
-    if (status != 0) // If request is successful, the number of ms to wait is returned.
+    if (status != 0) //If successful, the number of ms to wait is returned {
-    {
       delay(status);
-      status = bmp_180.getTemperature(Temp);// Function returns 1 if successful
+      status = bmp_180.getTemperature(Temp);//Returns 1 if successful
       if (status != 0)
       {
-        status = bmp_180.startPressure(0);//Param can be set from 0 to 3, where 0 is fastest and 3 is most accurate
+        //Param can be set from 0 to 3, where 0 is fastest and 3 is most accurate status = bmp_180.startPressure(0);
-        if (status != 0) // If request is successful, the number of ms to wait is returned.
+        if (status != 0) //If successful, the number of ms to wait is returned {
-        {
           delay(status);
-          // Retrieve the completed pressure measurement using the given temp. status = bmp_180.getPressure(Pressure,Temp);// Function returns 1 if successful. if (status != 0)
+          //Retrieve the completed pressure measurement using the given temp status = bmp_180.getPressure(Pressure,Temp); //Returns 1 if successful if (status != 0)
           {
             Serial.print("Pressure: ");